(1) The following health professionals may enroll with the agency, as defined in WAC

 (e) A physical therapist assistant supervised by a licensed physical therapist;

-(3) Clients who are enrolled in an agency-contracted managed care organization (MCO) must arrange for outpatient rehabilitation directly through his or her agency-contracted MCO.
+(3) Clients enrolled in an agency-contracted managed care organization (MCO) must arrange for outpatient rehabilitation directly through their agency-contracted MCO.

 (4) The agency pays for outpatient rehabilitation when the services are: